Trianglerb/policies/speaking-guidelines.md

-# Triangle DevOps – Guidelines for Speakers
+# Triangle.rb – Guidelines for Speakers

-Thank you for your interest in presenting to Triangle DevOps.
+Thank you for your interest in presenting to Triangle.rb.
 We very much appreciate it.

 We have a few guidelines we ask you to understand about presenting to our group.